Owning a business

 How SDE Fits into Small Business Valuation

-Discretionary earnings are a cornerstone of business valuation for small businesses.
+Discretionary earnings are a cornerstone of business valuation for small businesses because they account for many of the nuances that go into running a smaller operation.
 Unlike EBITDA (Earnings Before Interest, Taxes, Depreciation, and Amortization), which is more commonly used for larger businesses or corporations with complex financials, SDE is designed specifically for owner-operated companies.

-Valuation multiples (like 2x or 3x SDE) are typically applied to this figure to determine the overall business value.
-This approach ensures that the company's valuation reflects the true earning power of an owner-operated business, not just surface-level profit.
+Valuation multiples—such as 2x or 3x SDE—are typically applied to this figure to calculate the overall business value.
+This approach ensures the valuation reflects the true earning potential of an owner-operated business, rather than just the surface-level profit.

-Buyers, brokers, and lenders rely on SDE because it accounts for the reality of how money moves in an owner-operated company.
+In other words, buyers, brokers, and lenders rely on SDE because it accounts for the reality of how money moves in an owner-operated company.
+It helps buyers estimate owner income, assess future performance, and gauge whether the business aligns with their financial goals.

 What’s Included in SDE (and What’s Not)?